Mandatory reporting in the United States: Clergy–penitent privilege and other exemptions

 Conflicts between a mandated reporter's duties and some privileged communication statutes are common but, in general, attorney–client privileges and clergy–penitent privileges are usually exempt from mandatory reporting.
-In some states in the US, Psychiatrist and PhD. psychologists are also exempt from mandatory reporting.
+In some states in the US, psychiatrists and PhD psychologists are also exempt from mandatory reporting.

 "Clergy–penitent privilege" is privileged communication that protects communication between a member of the clergy and a communicant, who shares information in confidence.
 When applied, neither the minister nor the "penitent" can be forced to testify in court, by deposition, or other legal proceedings, about the contents of the communication.
 Most US states provide the privilege, typically in rules of evidence or civil procedure, and the confidentiality privilege has also been extended to non-Catholic clergy and non-Sacramental counseling.

 Investigation of reports

 Each year in the US approximately 2 million allegations are investigated, affecting 1 out of 16 families in the US with children under 18.

 Law enforcement or public health agencies are responsible for immediately evaluating all reports of abuse.
 Referrals in most states are screened to determine which are investigated – many clearly do not constitute abuse or neglect, or provide insufficient information to conduct an investigation.
-Rates of screening vary considerably between states – some investigate all reports, others screen out between 5% to 78% in this manner.
+Rates of screening vary considerably between states – some investigate all reports, others screen out between 5% and 78% in this manner.

 When reports contain sufficient information to warrant an investigation, authorities must make efforts within a reasonable time frame to begin (and conclude) an effective investigation, particularly when there is an imminent risk of physical harm or another emergency.
 Agencies should coordinate activities to minimize impacts upon the (possible) victim.
 In the US in 1985 the Children Advocacy Center model was founded, including "Multi-Discipline Teams" (law enforcement, child protection, prosecution, mental health) to interview, treat, manage and prosecute child abuse cases.

 Consent to interview(s) of the (possible) victim often must be obtained from guardians, unless there is reason to believe such person is the alleged perpetrator.
 In cases where serious abuse or neglect is substantiated, local law enforcement, prosecutors or other public offices must be notified, and a copy of the investigation report must be sent.

 US school districts adopted policies, following the 9th Circuit's ruling in Greene v.
 Camreta, requiring police or state case workers to produce a warrant, court order, parental permission or exigent circumstances prior to interviewing a student on school grounds as part of a sexual abuse investigation.